sinefunc/remote/README.md

 Using in Ruby
 -------------

-These will be for when creating Thor or Rake tasks:
+These will come in handy when creating Thor or Rake tasks:

     require 'remote'